elp2/advent_of_code/2025/README.md

 # Advent of Code Solutions 2025

 ## Summary
 Just 12 days this time, better than 0!
+No time for massive map traversals this year.
+Maybe next time!

+## Day 12
+I'm surprised that the dfs ran as quickly as it did given such minimal pruning, and then the third example hangs.

 ## Day 11
 My good friend topological sort for the win!